kimkj2013/cppchallenge/README.md

 # C++ Challenge
 ## Introduction
-You want some challengable codes?
-This is a set of practice C++ questions which you can attepmt challenging.
+You want some challenging codes?
+This is a set of practice C++ questions which you can try out.

 ## For-whom
 This practice codes aim especially, but not limited to, following objectives: